quick-perf/quickperf-examples/README.md

 ## JVM annotations

-The documentation of JVM annotation is [here](https://github.com/quick-perf/doc/wiki/JVM-annotations).
+The documentation of JVM annotations is [here](https://github.com/quick-perf/doc/wiki/JVM-annotations).

 **[jvm-junit4](jvm-junit4)**<br>
 Examples showing how to use some JVM annotations with **JUnit 4**.